-Every CEO or marketing team I speak to understands the need for a content marketing strategy but always has a lot of confusion with how to go about it.
-As they say, “failure to plan is planning to fail” – Ben Franklin.
+Every CEO or marketing team I speak to understands the need for a biotech content marketing strategy but always has a lot of confusion about how to go about it.

 Having a strategy in place means that you have a roadmap to success, are not wasting time, money, or resources on marketing that does not work, and from an SEO perspective, are not simply “writing for the sake of writing.”